hungryram/anita-the-realtor/content/_index.md

     template: featured-boxes
     heading: Helping you find your next home
     body: >-
-      Being licensed since April of 2009 and a Certified Probate Real Estate Specialist, I can provide you a wealth of knowledge in the area.
+      Being licensed since April of 2009, I can provide you a wealth of knowledge in the area.
 My extensive background in real estate allows me to understand my clients’ needs and far exceed their expectations.
 I work with plenty of first time home buyers and investors who describe me as an experienced and trustworthy professional.
     blocks:
       - heading: Advance Search
         image: >-